 Business Interests: Holdings, Investments and Public Tenders

-Demirören Group: Erdoğan Demirören, who entered the media sector by buying Milliyet in 2011, was formerly a businessman working in the liquid oil sector.
-All shares of the Group belong to Demirören Family, who has close ties with President Recep Tayyip Erdoğan and who openly supports the ruling AKP party.
-Demirören family is active in many sectors such as media, energy, mining and construction.
+Demirören Group: Erdoğan Demirören, who entered the media sector by buying Milliyet in 2011, was formerly a businessperson working in the fuel oil sector.
+All shares of the Group belong to the Demirören Family, who has close ties with President Recep Tayyip Erdoğan and who openly supports the ruling Justice and Development Party (AKP).
+The Demirören family is active in many sectors such as media, energy, mining and construction.

-On March 22, 2018, Demirören group purchased all media assets of Doğan Group with USD 916 million.
-Demirören Group now owns 5 newspapers, including Hürriyet, Posta and Fanatik dailies and two TV channels (Kanal D and CNNTURK), one distribution company (YAYSAT), one news agency (DHA).
+On March 22, 2018, Demirören group purchased all media assets of Doğan Group for 916 million US dollars.
+Demirören Group now owns 3 newspapers (Hürriyet, Posta and Fanatik dailies), two TV channels (Kanal D and CNNTURK), and one news agency (DHA).
+Demirören Group also had one distribution company (YAYSAT) until it was closed in 2018.

-Doğuş Group is a family business owned by the Şahenk family, which owns 99.3% of Doğuş Yayın Grubu (Doğuş Media Group DMG).
-The Group was founded in 1951 by Ayhan Şahenk, primarily, active in constructions, subsequently in finance, tourism and automotive industry.
-The group was also active in banking (Garanti Bank) until it sold its last % 9,95 stakes to the Spanish lender BBVA Banco Bilbao Vizcaya Argentaria in February 2017.
+Doğuş Group is a family business owned by the Şahenk family, which owns 99.3 percent of Doğuş Yayın Grubu (Doğuş Media Group DMG).
+The Group was founded in 1951 by Ayhan Şahenk, primarily active in construction, subsequently in finance, tourism and automotive industry.
+The group was also active in banking (Garanti Bank) until it sold its last 9.95 percent stakes to the Spanish lender BBVA Banco Bilbao Vizcaya Argentaria in February 2017.

 There are 4 television channels, 7 online brands, 4 radio stations, 3 licensed monthly magazines and reference books under the media group.

 The media companies 'Ciner Yayın Holding' and 'Ciner Medya Yatırımları' (Ciner Media Investments) are owned entirely by Turgay Ciner.
-He entered media business when he bought Habertürk daily in 2009.
-In 2013 he grew his media enterprise by acquiring Show TV from the Savings Deposit Insurance Fund of Turkey (TMSF) who had seized it from Çukurova Group.
+He entered the media business when he bought Habertürk daily in 2009.
+In 2013, he extended his media enterprise by acquiring Show TV from the Savings Deposit Insurance Fund of Turkey (TMSF), which had seized it from the Çukurova Group.
 The group owns three TV channels and a newspaper.
 Its active companies include Ciner Energy and Mining Group, Ciner Media Group and Ciner Trade, Industry and Service Group.
-The group is in partnership with the state institution Eti Maden İşletmeleri in its Eti Soda business with 74 per cent share.
+The group is in partnership with the state institution Eti Maden İşletmeleri in its Eti Soda business with a 74-percent share.
 The group has won the tenders for a 500 MW thermal plant in Konya and the Şırnak-Silopi Thermal Plants.
-The only offer in the tender for the planned nuclear plant in Mersin-Akkuyu came fron Ciner Group.
-The group is operating the Madenköy copper mine in Siirt Şilvan, where 16 people lost their lives under the debris of the collapsed cave.
-He's also the owner of Kasımpaşa Spor Kulübü, which has a stadium named after Recep Tayyip Erdoğan.
+The only offer in the tender for the planned nuclear plant in Mersin-Akkuyu came from the Ciner Group.
+The group is operating the Madenköy copper mine in Siirt’s Şilvan, where 16 people lost their lives under the debris of the collapsed cave.
+He is also the owner of Kasımpaşa Sports Club, which has a stadium named after Recep Tayyip Erdoğan.

-Kalyon Group operates in media (newspapers, TV, radio and Internet news portals), news agency, magazine publishing, construction, energy and infrastructure sectors. Ömer faruk Kalyoncu founded Zirve Holding in September 2013 to purchase the ATV-Sabah outlets from the Turkuvaz Group.
+Kalyon Group operates in media (newspapers, TV, radio and Internet news portals), news agency, magazine publishing, construction, energy and infrastructure sectors. Ömer Faruk Kalyoncu founded Zirve Holding in September 2013 to purchase the ATV-Sabah outlets from the Turkuvaz Group.
 Zirve Holding owns five newspapers, four TVs, 15 magazines, three Internet outlets and six radios.
-It has taken major public tenders in recent years, such as the construction of the third airport of Istanbul, the Mecidiyeköy-Mahmutbey subway line, the pedestrianization project of Taksim, the Bakırköy courthouse construction, metrobus line extension, construction of the third airport of Istanbul, Turkey-Cyprus drinking water pipe line construction, Başakşehir stadium and the Çanakkale-Ayancık road construction.
+It has taken major public tenders in recent years, such as the construction of the third airport of İstanbul, the Mecidiyeköy-Mahmutbey subway line, the pedestrianization project of Taksim, the Bakırköy courthouse construction, metrobus line extension, Turkey-Cyprus drinking water pipeline construction, Başakşehir stadium and the Çanakkale-Ayancık road construction.
 President Erdoğan was a marriage witness during the wedding of Ömer Faruk Kalyoncu in 2004.

 Haluk Kalyoncu (the son of Hasan Kalyoncu, the founder of the Kalyon Group) and Yelda Demirören (the daughter of Yıldırım Demirören, the Chair of the Board of Directors of Demirören Holding) got married on April 13, 2019.
 President Erdoğan and his wife Emine Erdoğan were the marriage witnesses.

-The brother of Zeki Yeşildağ, Hasan Yeşildağ is known with his close ties with President Recep Tayyip Erdoğan.
-Based on the book, "Recep Tayyip Erdoğan, Bir Liderin Doğuşu" by Hüseyin Besli, AKP's 22nd term parliament, Hasan Yeşildağ is said to have committed a crime on purpose, just to be jailed for four months in order to protect President Erdoğan in prison.
+The brother of Zeki Yeşildağ, Hasan Yeşildağ is known with his close ties with Erdoğan.
+Based on the book, "Recep Tayyip Erdoğan, Bir Liderin Doğuşu" by Hüseyin Besli, AKP's 22nd term member of the parliament, Hasan Yeşildağ is said to have committed a crime on purpose, just to be jailed for four months in order to protect Erdoğan in prison.